coreos/docs/os/community-platforms.md

 # Community supported platforms

-The CoreOS Container Linux community has provided support for Container Linux on a number of platforms beyond those [officially supported][official-support] by CoreOS.
+The Container Linux community has provided support for Container Linux on a number of platforms beyond those [officially supported][official-support] by CoreOS.

 The platforms and providers listed below each provide support and documentation for running Container Linux: